Which codec to choose for my website’s audio content?

 • High-quality audio streaming where bandwidth efficiency is important.

-✅ 3.
-OGG Vorbis (often just "Vorbis" within an Ogg container)
+OGG Vorbis (Vorbis within an Ogg container)

 What it is: